Yellowknives: History

-Another organized Dene group has come forward claiming to be direct descendants of the historic 'Yellowknife Indian' tribes, and asserting independence from the mixed Dogrib-Chipewyan Yellowknives Dene First Nation.
-Considered a distinct people, they are still seeking government recognition today under Treaty 8.

 Chief Snuff of the Yellowknives signed Treaty 8 in 1899.
 Chief Snuff lived on the south shore and east arm of Great Slave Lake.
 The people who lived on the Taltson River were dubbed the Rocher River People in the 1920s.
 Chief Snuff had a cabin located about ten miles from Rocher River on a little piece of land beside the water, called Snuff Channel, connected to the Taltson River.

 The Yellowknives continued to reside in this area until the early 1960s, when they were forced to relocate after their schoolhouse was burned down in a fire.
 Shortly after, the Taltson River hydro dam was built.
 The last chief of the Rocher River Yellowknives was Chief Pierre Frise in the 1960s; he was strongly opposed to the building of the Taltson River dam.
 During this point the original Yellowknives were dispersed to Fort Resolution, Yellowknife, and other areas of Canada.